instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 -   Our Verdict: If you want peace, avoid U Block.
 If you are on a strict budget, verify the specific lane carefully.

-If U Block rents are your ceiling, [Sector 46](/blog/sector-46-and-huda-city-centre-the-commuters-goldmine-2026-guide) gives you a managed PG experience at ₹8,000-12,000 with a direct metro to Cyber City.
+If you'd rather skip U Block and Phase 4 altogether, [Sector 46](https://instadwell.com/blog/top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026) gives you a managed PG experience with a direct metro to Cyber City, at a different rent structure worth comparing separately.

-## The Summer Reality Check (May-June): What No One Tells You
+## The Summer Reality Check (May-June): What No One Tells You {#summer-commute}

 Gurgaon summers are not Bengaluru summers.
 Here is what residents actually experience.